On this page

 Understanding Phlegm and Mucus

-Common Causes of Brown Phlegm
+What Causes Brown Phlegm

 Smoking and Brown Phlegm